Home>Health Hub>Mediterranean>What Makes the Mediterranean Diet Healthy?

 What Makes the Mediterranean Diet Healthy?

-Dr. Tetyana Rocks from Deakin University looks into the healthful components of the Mediterranean Diet that contribute to overall wellbeing.
+Dr. Tetyana Rocks from Deakin University looks into the healthful components of the Mediterranean Diet that contribute to overall wellbeing, and analyses how each part of the Mediterranean diet promotes health and essential nutrient intake to answer why the Mediterranean diet is so good for us.

 The Mediterranean-style diet is renowned for its healthful components that contribute to overall wellbeing.
 Let’s review some of these below: